I speak both languages.

 I've been building and fixing websites since the mid-'90s.
 Self-taught — everything I know, I learned by doing.
 I don't have a wall of certifications.
 I have 30 years of actually doing the work, and the kind of pattern recognition that only comes from seeing what breaks, over and over, long enough to stop being surprised by it.

-What people keep coming back for is the translation.
-I walk into a tangle, find what's wrong, and tell you what it means without the performance.
-Because it comes easy to me — and I spent too long assuming that meant it was easy for everyone.
+It comes easy to me, and I spent too long assuming that meant it was easy for everyone.

 It isn't.
 That's the whole job.